Shreya62002/Self-Driving-Vehicle/README.md

 2)Discretized distances to reduce state space.
 ## Action Space
 #### Discrete Meta Actions
-The DiscreteMetaAction type adds a layer of speed and steering controllers on top of the continuous low-level control, so that the ego-vehicle can automatically follow the road at a desired velocity.
-Then, the available meta-actions consist in changing the target lane and speed that are used as setpoints for the low-level controllers.
+The available meta-actions consist in changing the target lane.

 The full corresponding action space is defined in ACTIONS_ALL